AIS2203-H-2023/threepp_arduino_demo/README.md

 Communication is done through serial and the data is serialized on the wire as JSON.

 Threepp is used to visualise the data received from the Arduino.
-Platformio, which is integrated in CLion, is used to handle the Arduino code.
+[PlatformIO](https://platformio.org/), which is integrated in CLion, is used to handle the Arduino code.

 As `vcpkg` is used, you need to tell CMake about it in order for dependency resolution to work: